Zuke's Mini Naturals Training Treats

 Why Dog Training Treats Matter for Your Collie

-Every Collie owner knows their dog has specific needs that generic products do not always address.
-With their long double coat, large build, and high energy level, choosing dog training treats requires understanding what works for this specific breed.
-We evaluated dozens of options against the factors that matter most for Collie dogs: size and calorie content, ingredient quality, palatability.
-Here is what we found.
+Every Collie owner figures out pretty quickly that generic products don't always cut it.
+Their long double coat, large build, and high energy level mean you need dog training treats chosen specifically for this breed.
+I've tested dozens of options against the factors that matter most for Collie dogs: size and calorie content, ingredient quality, palatability.
+Here's what actually held up.

 Large-Breed Sizing for Collie (50-75 lbs)